AdamClements/latest-clojure-libraries/README.md

 ### Installation:

-NOTE: The official lein-ancient doesn't work with this yet, pending a pull request.

-Requires you to lein install my fork of *lein-ancient* and for that to be in your .lein/profiles.clj :plugins vector and optionally *cemerick.pomegranate* to be in your :dependencies vector if you want the feature which automatically adds the library to your classpath without restarting the repl.
+Edit your .lein/profiles.clj :plugins vector to include [lein-ancient "0.5.1"] and optionally add [com.cemerick/pomegranate "0.2.0"] to your :dependencies vector if you want the feature which automatically adds the library to your classpath without restarting the repl.